 The printed version of this book came out in 1994.
 All copies of this print run have been sold and it thus seemed proper to replicate the History on-line so that it can be available to all interested parties.
-What follows is that printed version, with various updates included as blue text within square brackets.
+What follows is that printed version, with various on-line updates included as blue text within square brackets in the original text.

 As you will read, during WW2 the hospital was used by the US military.
 Dr Harry Towsley was stationed there.
 He came from the University of Michigan and was a great Historian.
 His Archives are stored in the Bentley Museum at the University.
 For a link to the on-line version, click here.